Student Loan Scheme Annual Report 2008

 Date Published: October 2008

-Chapter Two: Outcomes of the Student Loan Scheme
+Chapter 2: Outcomes of the Student Loan Scheme

 The student support system aims to enhance access to tertiary education by making it easier for people to study at the tertiary level.
 The loan scheme helps to achieve this.